 Soil is the foundation of our farm.
-We manage our land without the use of any toxic inputs in order to maintain and protect long-term soil health, increasing soil stability and mineralization, and decreasing erosion and water evaporation.
-The soil is living and energetic; a biological complex of microbes, fungi, plants, insects, and animals.
-Permanent pasture is an important carbon sink, reducing atmospheric carbon and building strong soil structure.
+We manage our land without the use of toxic inputs in order to maintain and protect long-term soil health, increase soil structure and mineralization, and prevent erosion and evaporation.
+The soil is living and energetic; a complex of microbes, fungi, plants, insects, and animals.
+Permanent pasture is an important carbon sink which reduces atmospheric carbon and builds strong soil structure.

-Our pasture contains a variety of plants providing diverse nutrients.
-Legumes in the pasture fix nitrogen from the atmosphere into the soil at root level, providing free and natural fertilization with no excess nitrogen run-off that would contaminate surface water.
-Rather than amending soil tilth and pH with agricultural lime which contains only minimal amounts of plant nutrients, we use our own wood ash mixed with composted manure.
-Phosphorus, calcium, magnesium and potassium (potash) is added to the soil when wood ash is used as a liming material, and wood ash is more soluble allowing better soil absorption.
+Our pasture contains a variety of plants which provide diverse nutrients.
+Legumes fix nitrogen from the atmosphere into the soil at root level, providing free and natural fertilization with no excess nitrogen run-off that would contaminate surface water.
+Rather than amending soil tilth and pH with agricultural lime which contains only minimal amounts of plant nutrients, we use our own wood ash mixed with composted plant material and manure.
+Phosphorus, calcium, magnesium and potassium are added to the soil when wood ash is used as a liming material, and it is more soluble allowing better soil absorption.

-We raise all of our livestock on our pastures, the only proper environment for them to live in.
-Our lambs consume only their mother's milk and green pasture.
-Our poultry eat plenty of plants and insects, reducing the amount of additional feed needed.
+We raise our livestock on our pastures, the best environment for them to live in.
+Our lambs consume only their mother's milk and the lush growth of spring.
+Our poultry eat mostly plants and insects, requiring almost no additional feed.

 This pasture based diet increases the omega-3 fatty acid content in the meat and eggs.

-We feed only certified organic whole grains to our poultry.
+We feed only certified organic whole grains to our poultry (no cracked grain which contains rancid fat).
 We also feed all our animals OMRI listed organic kelp as a vitamin and mineral supplement.
 Kelp, a sea grass, contains an optimal balance of minerals for excellent nutrition and it also builds soil fertility.

-The result is a higher level of health and nutrition in the pasture, in the animals, and in you.
+The result is a higher level of health and nutrition in the pasture, in the animals, and for you.

 We keep a permanent flock of layer hens and sheep, and we breed our sheep here on our farm.
-Unlike larger farms, even large organic and "humane" farms, we allow our layer chickens their natural and necessary rest period of molting in the winter instead of subjecting them to artificial light in order to force them to continue laying.
+Unlike many farms, even organic and "humane" farms, we allow our layer hens to naturally molt in the winter.
+Their molt is a necessary rest period in which they replace their plumage and restore their energy for the next spring laying season.
+Many farms inhibit their hen's molt by subjecting them to artificial light in order to force them to continue laying.
 Our livestock are treated truly humanely, with the best of conditions and plenty of space, eliminating stress and illness.
 These sustainable methods maintain our soil, promote public health, and produce nutritious, safe, and delicious food.

 Whole chicken is raised on spring and autumn pasture and is available most of the year.
 You may purchase as few as one, or take advantage of a 10% discount for a box of 10 or more.
 We offer this discount to encourage efficiency of the transaction.
 A larger order is more time efficient for us, and more fuel efficient for the transport of the food; important concepts in the "local" food production economic model.